 Capital Gains Tax Rates for 2021

-The capital gains tax on most net gains is no more than 15 percent for most people.
-If your taxable income is less than $80,000, some or all of your net gain may even be taxed at zero percent.
+The capital gains tax on most net gains is no more than 15% for most people.
+If your taxable income is less than $80,000, some or all of your net gain may even be taxed at 0%.

-As of 2021, the long-term capital gains tax is typically either zero, 15 or 20 percent, depending upon your tax bracket.
+As of 2021, the long-term capital gains tax is typically either 0%, 15% or 20%, depending upon your tax bracket.
 This percentage will generally be less than your income tax rate.

-There are some exceptions to this “0-15-20 percent” rule which allow certain capital gains to be taxed at higher rates.
+There are some exceptions to this “0-15-20%” rule which allows certain capital gains to be taxed at higher rates.

-- Taxable portions of the sale of certain small business stocks are taxed at a 28 percent maximum rate.
+- Taxable portions of the sale of certain small business stocks are taxed at a 28% maximum rate.

-- Net capital gains from selling collectibles such as coins or art are taxed at a 28 percent maximum rate.
+- Net capital gains from selling collectibles such as coins or art are taxed at a 28% maximum rate.

-- Certain portions of capital gains from specific real estate sales are taxed at a 25 percent maximum rate.
+- Certain portions of capital gains from specific real estate sales are taxed at a 25% maximum rate.

 Source: Internal Revenue Service